 When she started receiving money, we were thinking how could we put this money to good use?
 She would get some of the earnings, but she’s getting a good amount.
 We wanted to do something good with it.
 We talked about it as family and my husband, Josh and I were looking at each other, and said what would you think about donating to Doernbecher?
 She knew how much it meant to us We didn’t persuade her at all.
 We just talked about it and brought the idea.
 She said yes.
 We started putting 10% to the Doernbecher’s wish list because of the blanket that holds a special meaning for us.
 We want to give the kids something they can feel comfortable with, and a little glimmer of joy and hope.

 These kids don’t all understand what’s going on, some won’t even remember, some will and some will struggle with it.
 Passing on that kind gesture is something that means much to us.
 As we all know, September is Childhood Cancer Awareness Month, so Emma donated half of her proceeds to the wish list.
 The first year, she made over $700.
 She went shopping and got all these stuffed animals to give someone to hug and hold.
 She got three boxes, carried them and looked like a child on a Christmas morning.
 We did it again last summer, and raised over $1,700 dollars.
-Now we’re doing it again this year with Emma’s donuts.
+Now we’re doing it again this year with Emma’s doughnuts.

 My husband works at Fred Meyers, and he was doing a work huddle.
 Dennis Gibson, the president of Fred Meyer, was there.
 Josh’s boss, John, said “why don’t you tell Dennis about your daughter and what she’s doing?”
 Josh explained that Emma was making scones and raising money for Doernbecher.
 Dennis was moved by it.
 He talked and shared with Josh that he would like to come up with a plan and give back.
 A few months later, we got a couple emails asking for pictures of Emma and share her story.

 At the end of March, she had her first corporate meeting at nine years old.
 Fred Meyer shared they wanted to raise money for Doernbecher and partner up with us.
 They really impressed me with how they spoke to her, how they listen to her, and you could tell that they were inspired as well.
 They told her, we can’t mass produce scones.
-How do you feel about donuts?
-And she said “I like donuts.”
+How do you feel about doughnuts?
+And she said “I like doughnuts.”
 She wanted yellow and red sprinkles, so it became a raspberry lemonade doughnut.
 The yellow sprinkles represent childhood cancer awareness, lemon and her middle name, sunshine.
 The red sprinkles represent the raspberry and her favorite color red.

-Everyone’s starting to try the donuts, excited about it and sharing with people.
+Everyone’s starting to try the doughnuts, excited about it and sharing with people.
 That’s what we want because we want to reach our goal of $50,000 for a place that means so much to us.
 It’s for the children and families of Doernbecher because we were once there and we want that connection to bring hope to other people.”

 On Friday, September 23, Emma and her family proudly presented OHSU Doernbecher Children’s Hospital with $50,000, reaching their goal to support patients and families.